vendia/examples/share/data-modeling/domain-driven-design/pattern1/README.md

 2. Create Uni

 Click the 'Create Universal Application' button on the top-right.
-Next, use the ‘Create your own option.
+Next, use the `Create your own` option.

 3. Fill out details in the Uni Creation Wizard.